w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/01-dataplatforms.md

 > **Data lake** [@couto2019mapping]
 >
 > "A DL is a _central repository_ system for _storage, processing, and analysis of raw data_, in which the data is kept in its _original format and is processed to be queried only when needed_.
-It can _store a varied amount of formats_ in big data ecosystems, from unstructured, semi-structured, to structured data sources"
+It can _store a varied amount of formats_ in big data ecosystems, from unstructured, semi-structured, to structured data sources."

 :::
 ::: {.column width=50%}